petermr/openVirus/INSTALLING.md

 ## ami
 Needs Java 8 or higher.
 Two approaches:
 ### Download and run jars
-* see [installion innstructions](https://github.com/petermr/ami3/blob/master/INSTALL.md) (some of this may have been updated).
+* see [installation instructions](https://github.com/petermr/ami3/blob/master/INSTALL.md) (some of this may have been updated).
 * the Jars are on https://github.com/petermr/ami-jars2 .
 We may post more later.

 ### build with Maven or IDE